 » Genetic, Genomic and Metabolic Disorders

-The Children’s Hospital of Michigan is one of five sites designated by the state of Michigan to provide diagnosis and follow-up for the Cystic Fibrosis newborn screening program.
+The Children’s Hospital of Michigan is one of a few sites designated by the state of Michigan to provide diagnosis and follow-up for the Cystic Fibrosis newborn screening program.
 Working closely with the Division of Pulmonary Medicine, the Division provides genetic counseling services to at risk families identified through newborn screening.
 It also provides genetic counseling services for families followed through the Hemophilia Clinic through a collaboration with the Division of Hematology/Oncology.
-Also in collaboration with the Division of Hematology/Oncology, the Division is believed to offer the only Pediatric Cancer Genetics clinic in the state.The Division works closely with the Detroit Medical Center (DMC) University Laboratories in molecular genetics, cytogenetics and biochemical genetics.
-The DMC is home to the only biochemical genetics laboratory designated by the state of Michigan for the laboratory diagnosis, evaluation and long term monitoring for the newborn screening program.
+Also in collaboration with the Division of Hematology/Oncology, the Division is offers the only Pediatric Cancer Genetics clinic in the state.The Division works closely with the Detroit Medical Center (DMC) University Laboratories in molecular genetics, cytogenetics and biochemical genetics.
+The DMC is home to a biochemical genetics laboratory designated by the state of Michigan for the laboratory diagnosis, evaluation and long term monitoring for the newborn screening program.

 For further information or to schedule an appointment call (313) 745-KIDS or toll-free at (888) 362-2500.